 So what can you do about problems concentrating?
 We'll explore that in this article.

 Concentration takes a great deal of mental energy.
 Anxiety can take away that mental energy, and the more severe your anxiety, the worse it will be.
 Take our free anxiety test to find out your anxiety severity score and receive personalized treatment recommendations.

 Causes of Concentration Problems

 What's interesting is that calling them concentration problems may be misleading.
-Often you ARE concentrating - you're simply concentrating on the wrong things, like your anxiety and the way it makes you feel.
+Often you ARE concentrating - you're simply focusing on the wrong things (like your anxiety and the way it makes you feel).
 It's very hard to focus on work when you're worried about the day or feeling incredibly anxious.

 In some cases, you may also be suffering from rapid thoughts.
-Rapid thoughts are actually another type of anxiety symptom, and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
-Both of these may be considered trouble concentrating, though clearly they very in many ways.
+Rapid thoughts are another type of anxiety symptom and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
+Both of these may be considered trouble concentrating, though clearly they vary in many ways.